illinoistech-itm/jhajek/itmd-521/syllabus/syllabus-01.md

 ## Updated Course Description

 This course covers both concepts and practical applications of distributed data paradigms.
 We will explore cloud native tooling used for Big Data.
 We will focus on the concepts of Data Engineering and explore the Data Life Cyle.
 We will apply these concepts using opensource Big Data platforms and by writing code to explore the concepts of Data Engineering.
 You will have an experience how to treat and prepare structured and unstructured Big Data.
 Students will be tasked with learning and demonstrating these concepts via a hands on final project.
-[ITMD 521 Bulletin Description](http://bulletin.iit.edu/courses/itmd/ "ITMD 521 Bulletin Description")

 ## Prerequisites